brynary/rack-bug/README.md

 Custom Panels
 -------------

-See Magic Panels above, remove teh is_magic declaration, and add your own methods.
+See Magic Panels above, remove the is_magic declaration, and add your own methods.
 Look at the panels bundled with this gem for pointers.
 Here are some important methods to watch for:

 * initialize